High school football roundup: Indian River cruises past Camden in Class B matchup

 Loghan Cardinell scored his third touchdown of the game as the Beavers overcame a 24-point deficit to defeat the Blue Devils in Class D West game at Cato.

-Derek Zehr threw two touchdown passes and Brit Dicob also scored twice for Beaver River (5-1, 3-0), which scored 26 points in the fourth quarter.
+Derek Zehr threw two touchdown passes and Brit Dicob scored twice on catches of 22 and 25 yards for Beaver River (5-1, 3-0), which scored 26 points in the fourth quarter.

+Jacob Boliver hauled in a 43-yard scoring pass from Zehr for the Beavers’ first score of the final quarter and they then recorded a safety.
+After Dicob scored on his second TD catch, Cardinell scored on a three-yard touchdown and ran in the two-point conversion that put Beaver River in front for good.

 Bo Turo recorded touchdown runs of seven, 45 and 74 yards for Cato-Meridian (2-4, 1-2).